[Cursors]

 Common Eider -Somateria mollissima

-Trading still water, for the choppy rip of the tide, may frequently be found in coastal surf.
+A relativly large seaduck; trading still inland water, for the choppy rip of the tide, may frequently be found in coastal surf.
 It's roman nose is a sure identifier when winter conditions strip the male bird of its otherwise stark Gannet coded coat.
+I really enjoy running into these birds, often seeing them off the coast during the winter.

 Harlequin Duck -Aythya marila